limex/OpenSwitchMaps-v3/README.md

 1. Select OpenStreetMap, for example.
 1. You can jump to OpenStreetMap at the same position
 1. Left click: Open in a new tab.
 Middle click: Open the same tab.
+2. Blue Extension Icon: You are on a suppored map.
+3. Red Extension Icon: not supported map.

 ## Settings

 Show/hide maps:

-1. Right click the earth icon,
+1. click the earth icon,
 1. Select "Options"
 1. It might take some seconds for the popup to apear.
 Collecting all the data takes some time.
 1. Check/uncheck each map to show/hide it.

-## ToDo

-- ??

 ## Screenshots